dludemann/test/content/tinder/do-girls-get-more-matches-tinder.md

 Thus, single women will be a lot choosier, and men will be much more prone to indiscriminate Swipes (the “machine gun” approach).

-## <a href="https://active-chicken--16012961zx-cloudventzx-net.proxy.cloudcannon.com/tinder/do-girls-get-more-matches-tinder#do-girls-get-more-matches-on-tinder" target="_blank" rel="noopener"><strong>Do Girls Get More Matches on Tinder?</strong></a>
+## Do Girls Get More Matches on Tinder?

 According to 2021 stats from&nbsp;<a href="https://www.swipestats.io/" target="_blank" rel="noreferrer noopener">Swipestats.io</a>&nbsp;in a study done by&nbsp;<a href="https://thebolditalic.com/the-two-worlds-of-tinder-f1c34e800db4" target="_blank" rel="noreferrer noopener">The Bold Italic</a>, women only Swipe Right around 5% of the time.
 In comparison, men Swipe Right about 53% of the time.